openpracticelibrary/openpracticelibrary/content/practice/proto-persona-1.md

 ---
 ## What is proto-persona?

 Proto-personas in Lean UX are like personas but without validation through months of lengthy expensive research studies.
 This is a ad-hoc persona created by need to begin work on a product immediately, not spending too much time in research.
 These personas are built with assumptions with knowledge of team and stakeholders.
-Over the course of the project, the proto-persona can be updated more accurately to reflect the user with what we learn throughout the process.
+Over the course of the project, the proto-persona can be updated more accurately to reflect the target user with what we learn throughout the process.
 For e.g: survey, user interviews, usability testing and so on.

 ## Why use proto-persona?